MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-luis.md

 ROBOTS: NoIndex, NoFollow
 ---

-# Natural language understanding using LUIS.ai as the task trigger
+# Define a LUIS recognizer as task trigger
 > [!IMPORTANT]
 > Conversation Designer is not available to all customers yet.
 More details on
 > availability of Conversation Designer will come later this year.

 Most often, user express their intent to perform a task in natural language.
-With Conversation Designer, you can easily set up a natural language understanding task trigger for your bot powered by <a href="http://luis.ai" target="_blank">LUIS.ai</a>.
+With Conversation Designer, you can easily set up a natural language understanding model for your bot powered by <a href="http://luis.ai" target="_blank">LUIS.ai</a>.

-To do this, select the trigger type `User says`.
-This will provide you with the option to specify the intent name.
+To do this, select the trigger type **User says or types something**.
+This will provide you with the option to specify the **intent** name.

-You can search for existing intents or create a new one in the **Intent name** text box.
+You can search for existing intents or create a new one in the **Which language intent?** field.

 ## Create a new intent

 To create a new intent, type in the name for the intent and click **Create new intent**.
 Enter example utterances for the possible things you expect your users to say that should trigger this specific task.

 For example, a cafe bot should be able to perform the task of finding cafe locations near the user.
-To handle this scenario, select **User says** and set the **Intent name** to "LocationNearMe".
+To handle this scenario, select **User says or types something** and set the **Intent name** to "LocationNearMe".
 Then, provide example utterances for this intent.
 For example:
 - *find locations near me*
 - *find cafe locations near me*
 - *is the Redmond store open now?*